geosigno/horizon-boilerplate/README.md

-# Horizonte Boilerplate
+# Horizon Boilerplate

-Horizonte Boilerplate is a Front-End starter kit that use Gulp 4, Express.js, Webpack/Babel/ES6, SASS, PUG and foundation-sites framework.
+Horizon Boilerplate is a Front-End starter kit that use Gulp 4, Express.js, Webpack/Babel/ES6, SASS, PUG and foundation-sites framework.

 ## Install